panda-lang/light/README.md

-#Light
+#Moonlight

-Light is a English-like programming language built on the core of the Panda Programming Language.
+Moonlight is a English-like programming language built on the core of the Panda Programming Language.
 <br>
 <br>
 Website: https://moonlight.panda-lang.org/